qtiuto/lua-for-android/README.md

           }
-       The handler order and re-throw is according to java specification However, you can just try without finally or catch
+       The handler order and re-throw is according to java specification However, you can just try without finally or catch Note:yeild is not supported inside any function you passed in, cause it may have finally function un-called

      throw:
       throw a java exception to the code,it will be caught by the above